olivertlord/MIRRORS/README.md

 * **Bottom Left**: Wavelength (nm) for quadrant C (e.g., 851.32 nm)
 * **Bottom Right**: Wavelength (nm) for quadrant D (e.g., 578.61 nm)

-If you are using a 4 camera setup, each camera must produce files appended with different letter from the list `_a`, `_b`, `_c` or `_d` where a = top left, b = top right, c = bottom left, d = bottom right of a stitched image as represented by the quadrants in the hardware parameter window.
+If you are using a 4 camera setup, each camera must produce files appended with different letters from the list `_a`, `_b`, `_c` or `_d` where a = top left, b = top right, c = bottom left, d = bottom right of a stitched image as represented by the quadrants in the hardware parameter window.

 **Spectral Radiance Section**